KDE/digikam-doc/post_processing/metadata_editor.rst

 Date and Time
 ~~~~~~~~~~~~~

-This view records camera time-stamp properties.
+This view supports editing of camera time-stamp properties.

-    - **Creation date and time**: this checkbox allows to edit the date and time of image creation.
+    - **Creation date and time**: this checkbox allows you to edit the date and time of image creation.
 It is the date and time corresponding to the time-stamp when the file was changed.
-Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
-This last one can be sync with the **XMP creation date** and **IPTC creation date**.
+Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset the time-stamp to your computer's current date.
+This last one can be synchronized with the **XMP creation date** and **IPTC creation date**.
-    - **Creation sub-second**: this checkbox allows to edit the fractions of seconds for the date and time of image creation.
+    - **Creation sub-second**: this checkbox allows you to edit the fractions of seconds for the date and time of image creation.
-    - **Original date and time**: this checkbox allows to edit the date and time when the original image data was generated.
+    - **Original date and time**: this checkbox allows you to edit the date and time when the original image data was generated.
 For a digital still camera the date and time corresponding to the time-stamp when the picture was taken are recorded.
-Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
+Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current computer date.
-    - **Original sub-second**: this checkbox allows to edit the fractions of seconds for the date and time when the original image data was generated.
+    - **Original sub-second**: this checkbox allows you to edit the fractions of seconds for the date and time when the original image data was generated.
-    - **Digitization date and time**: this checkbox allows to edit the date and time when the image was stored as digital data.
-If, for example, an image was captured by a digital still camera and at the same time the file was recorded, then Original and Digitization date and time will have the same contents.
-Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current date of computer.
+    - **Digitization date and time**: this checkbox allows you to edit the date and time when the image was stored as digital data.
+If, for example, an image was captured by a digital still camera and at the same time the file was recorded, then Original and Digitization date and time will have the same values.
+Use the calendar editor widget on the bottom to select the time-stamp and the button on the right side to reset time-stamp to the current computer date.
-    - **Digitization sub-second**: this checkbox allows to edit the fractions of seconds for the date and time when the image was stored as digital data.
+    - **Digitization sub-second**: this checkbox allows you to edit the fractions of seconds for the date and time when the image was stored as digital data.

 .. figure:: images/metadata_editor_exif_date.webp
     :alt: